-Having done that, let me hasten to add that I haven't built my own hives.
-Partly because I have plenty of other construction project, but more important because I can buy prefabricated hives that are superior to those I can build myself.
+Having done that, let me hasten to add that I didn't build my own hives at that time.
+Partly because I had plenty of other construction project, but more important because I could buy prefabricated hives that were superior to those I could build myself.

 There are two main styles of hives in use here in Danmark: The trough hive, also called a coffin hive, (left) and the stacking hive, also called a vertical hive, (right).
 The latter has pretty much taken over from the trough hive.
-The modern stacking hives are often made from polyurethane or hard styropor, which not only makes them close to maintenance free, as opposed to the older types made of wood, but also "happens" to make the hive well insulated.
-On top of that, stacking hives are modular and enable you to manage the bees and honey with less work - if you have a strong back to lift the heavy boxes.
+The modern stacking hives are often made from polyurethane or hard EPS, which not only makes them close to maintenance free, as opposed to the older types made of wood, but also "happens" to make the hive well insulated.
+The stacking hives are modular and enable you to manage the bees and honey with less work - if you have a strong back to lift the heavy boxes.
 I have heard claims of twice (or more) the number of hives with the same amount of work.
-As you may have guessed, I'm prefer the stacked hives.

 Here in Danmark we mainly use three kinds of bees, Buckfast, Apis Mellifera Ligustica and, a few A.M.
 Carnica.
 Danish bees have been bred to be peaceful and resistant to "foul brood".
 We do try to maintain the island Læsø as a reserve for what's left of the original Nordic brown bee, but face serious opposition from a few thick-skulled diehards who seem to think that their personal avarice is more important than genetic diversity.
 The bees I have been using so far, are Buckfast, with a short, not too successful detour to Carnica.
 Carinca is a fantastic bee breed for certain environments, if you know what you are doing, but it's not for beginners, as I quickly learned.

-When you start considering keeping bees, you will probably at some time leaf through a catalog from a beekeping supplier and be overwhelmed by all the different equipment.
+When you start considering becoming a beekeeper, you will probably at some time leaf through a catalog from a beekeping supplier and be overwhelmed by all the different equipment.
 All of a sudden it looks like you will have to spend countless thousands in order to become a beekeeper.
-Well, it's not that bad in reality, as you don't need most of them doodads.
+Well, rest assured, it's not that bad in reality, as you don't need most of them doodads.

 Regardless of the number of hives you want to start out with, there is some personal equipment you will need.

 The list of basic beekeeping equipment is not overly complicated.
-For each bee family you will need a hive consisting of a bottom, a roof and at least four magazines, each with (usually ten) frames, for each bee colony.
+If you go with stacking hives, you will need a complete hive consisting of a bottom, a roof and at least four magazines, each with (usually ten) frames, for each bee colony.
 Extra frames will come in very handy during the year.
-You will also need extra honeycomb and some wire for the frames.
+You will also need extra honeycomb foundation and some wire for the frames.
 For keeping Varroa down, you will need a Nassenheider evaporater for formic acid and a special 3-section drone frame.
 I recommend against using pesticides.

-For harvesting the honey you will need a special fork for opening sealed honeycomb, a sieve, a bucket and a stick for stirring the honey.
+For harvesting the honey you will need a special fork, or a spiked roller, for uncapping sealed honeycomb, a sieve, a bucket and a stick for stirring the honey.
 Crush and strain works just fine for starters.

 That's about it - for starters.
 Later you will feel the need for more equipment, but in the beginning I suggest you cultivate a local beekeeper, who not only can show you the tricks of the trade, but also is likely to offer you the use of various equipment.
 Usually the best way repay him (or her), is by helping new beekeepers when you yourself have gained experience.
 At least, that's how it works here.